mnmnm22/blog-post/.github/ISSUE_TEMPLATE/bids-blog-post-instructions.md

 - [ ] Save but do not publish – add the URL link to the corresponding GitHub issue
 - [ ] Lilli will publish the News items on the website and post on social media

----

-### formatting notes

-Some notes on the formatting (to paste content directly as plain text) for creating a news item content article on the BIDS website:

-It's best to use the paste without formatting (command + shift + V as shown on google docs edit tab) as we want to maintain plain text.
-For me, this option is not working.
-I instead use the BIDS website content page clipboard toggle button (right next to the format/heading options) to choose to paste my content as plain text directly.

-Edit: Command + shift + V is not working for me to paste without formatting.
-However, if I do Command + Option + shift + V from google docs content --> this works!
-The content is directly pasted into the BIDS website as plain text without extra html tags (simple & clean).
-If you do not want to press the toggle button on the BIDS website, you can this alternative!

-A couple of observations when experimenting when formatting:
-- I noticed when I used TextEdit (text editor on the Mac) and toggle the button to paste as plain text directly - it does paste correctly (without hyperlinks), however interestingly there is also excess html tags.
-- If I paste from Word, I am unable to paste directly without formatting (looking into this).
-However, if I toggle the button to paste as plain text directly from Word, it works!
-I don't see any excess html tags.